man driving in bad weather

 How to Drive in the Snow

 Slow down by at least 10 mph on snow but keep a steady pace headed as straight as possible.
 To avoid sliding or skidding, be careful when braking and turning.
-When possible, ease off of the accelerator to slow your vehicle instead of braking.
+When possible, ease off the accelerator to slow your vehicle instead of braking.

-Allow more distance between your car and cars ahead of you.
+Allow more distance between your car and the cars ahead of you.
 You need more distance than usual to stop or slow down on roads made slick by snow.
 You also want room to react and slow or stop if the car ahead of you suddenly goes into a spin or stops unexpectedly.

 If your car starts to skid, stop accelerating, but do not brake.
 Steer your car in the direction you want to go.
 If the skid continues and your car starts to spin around, steer gently into the skid, i.e., toward the end of the car coming around.
 This should counter the spin and, as it does so, straighten the wheels and accelerate slowly when you feel the tires grip the road.